9.0

 • Direct integration with Excel for report creation

-Stack - Best Overall
+STACK - Best Overall

-STACK is both a construction takeoff and estimating tool combined into a single platform.
-Its advanced intelligent plan overlay and revision management allows estimators to upload revised plans and highlight the differences between the old and new plans.
-This allows contractors to make changes quickly and understand what additions, deletions, or modifications have been adjusted.
+Additionally, the module includes an advanced intelligent plan overlay and revision management tool.
+It allows estimators to upload and highlight the differences between old and new plans.
+This enables contractors to make changes quickly and understand what additions, deletions, or modifications have been adjusted.
+After the revised takeoff is complete, STACK will automatically update the quantities and measurements needed to complete the project.

 ★★★★★